Updated 08/04/04

 Here you should note that before being sent and received over the internet, any data needs first to be divided into packets.

-To make sure each data packet stays secure, a VPN service wraps it in an outer packet, which is then encrypted through encapsulation.
+To make sure each data packet stays secure, a virtual private network service wraps it in an outer packet, which is then encrypted through encapsulation.

 This exterior packet keeps the data secure during the transition process, and it is the key element of the VPN tunnel.